ravimandala/chirp/README.md

 * [x] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.
 * [x] Move the "Compose" action to a [FloatingActionButton](https://github.com/codepath/android_guides/wiki/Floating-Action-Buttons) instead of on the AppBar.
 * [x] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
-* [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce view boilerplate.
-* [ ] Leverage the popular [GSON library](http://guides.codepath.com/android/Using-Android-Async-Http-Client#decoding-with-gson-library) to streamline the parsing of JSON data.
-* [ ] User can see embedded image media within the tweet detail view
-* [ ] User can watch embedded video within the tweet
-* [ ] Compose tweet functionality is build using modal overlay

-The following **additional** features are implemented:

-* [ ] Excellent error handling
-* [ ] Unit tests

-## Notes

-All izzz well!!!

 ## Open-source libraries used